simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

    Use `API-driven workflow` for each workspace.

 - **Tag Workspaces**:
-   Tag each of these workspaces with the "jamfpro" tag.
+   Tag each of these workspaces with the "jamf_pro" tag.
 This allows you to easily identify and group these workspaces.

 - **Set Up Variable Set for Common Variables**:
    Create a variable set for variables that are common across all environments, set the following variables as `Terraform variable`: